ibm-bluemix-mobile-services/bms-samples-android-hellopush/README.md

 ### Configure the mobile back end for your helloPush application

 Before you can run the helloPush application, you must set up an app on Bluemix.
-The following procedure shows you how to create a MobileFirst Services Starter application.
-The Starter application creates a Node.js runtime environment so that you can provide server-side functions, such as resource URIs and static files.
-The Cloudant® NoSQL DB, Push Notifications, and Mobile Client Access services are added to the app.
+The following procedure shows you how to create a IBM Cloud push notifications Services.

 ##### Create a mobile backend in the Bluemix dashboard: